Bell, Book & Candle (band)

-Bell, Book & Candle is a German musical group consisting of Jana Gross (vocals), Andy Birr (vocals, guitars, drums) and Hendrik Röder (vocals, bass guitar), formed in 1995.
+Bell, Book & Candle is a German musical group consisting of Jana Groß (vocals), Andy Birr (vocals, guitars, drums) and Hendrik Röder (vocals, bass guitar), formed in 1995.

-Their first album to be released was Read My Sign in 1998.
+Their first album to be released was Read My Sign in 1997.
 The album spawned a hit single called "Rescue Me" and featured a cover of a Sheryl Crow song, "Destiny".

 Birr is the son of Puhdys singer and guitarist Dieter Birr, and Röder is the son of Puhdys keyboardist Peter Meyer.